hyperledger-solang/solang/docs/language/functions.rst

 of the function is returned.
 It is still possible to explicitly return some values with a return statement.

-Functions which are declared ``public`` will be present in the ABI and are callable externally.
-If a function is declared ``private`` then it is not callable externally, but it can be called from within the contract.
-If a function is defined outside a contract, then it cannot have a visibility specifier (e.g. ``public``).

 Any DocComment before a function will be include in the ABI.
 Currently only Substrate supports documentation in the ABI.

+Function visibility
+___________________

+Solidity functions have a visibility specifier that restricts the scope in which they can be called.
+Functions can be declared public, private, internal or external with the following definitions:

+    - ``public`` functions can be invoked inside and outside a contract (e.g. by an RPC).
+They are present in the contract's ABI or IDL.
+    - ``private`` functions can only be called inside the contract they are declared.
+    - ``internal`` functions can only be called internally within the contract or by any contract that inherits that one where the function is declared.
+    - ``external`` function can exclusively be invoked by other contracts or directly by an RPC.
+They are also present in the contract's ABI or IDL.

+If a function is defined outside a contract,  it cannot have a visibility specifier (e.g. ``public``).

 Arguments passing and return values
 ___________________________________